szyma28/szyma28.github.io/docs/planning.md

 ### Options Considered
 TODO: What are some other customer options or leading products that address the same needs?

+First quick google comes up with a Google Play link to a "Toilet Finder" app by BeTommorow.
+The android app will lead you by a map to a nearest toilet.
+It's database of toilets is maintained by the apps own community that add new new toilets and remove any that close.

 ### Expected Risks
 TODO: What are the main risks of this project?